Is Ushuaia worth it?

 Here’s a list of things that we found helpful:

-• Waterproof hiking boots: Never have I felt so much love for my hiking boots.
-Peatbogs and mud abound in Tierra del Fuego and if you want to hike, you’ll be grateful for waterproof, proper hiking boots.
+- Waterproof hiking boots: Never have I felt so much love for my hiking boots.
+Peatbogs and mud abound in Tierra del Fuego and if you want to hike, you’ll be grateful for waterproof hiking boots.

 Is Ushuaia Worth It?

 100%, yes!
-Many people use Ushuaia as a jumping off point for their Antarctic cruises, but Ushuaia deserves to be the destination itself!
+Many people use Ushuaia as a jumping off point for their Antarctic cruises, but both Ushuaia and Tierra del Fuego deserve to be the destination itself.

 If you have any questions about planning your Ushuaia travel let me know in the comments.
 I always respond!